echtejosh/pdf-to-image/README.md

 ```

 ## Example
-Example on how to convert a PDF to JPG:
+PDF to JPG conversion using Doppler:
 ```php
 $doppler = new Doppler();